jefeish/copilot-fundamentals-training/demos/copilot-prompt-engineering-1.md

 - Open the `copilot-fundamentals-training` Repo
 - Go to the `/demos/Node-calculator/solutions` folder and run `npm install`
 - Go to the `/demos/Node-calculator/solutions/tests` folder and open the `calculator.test.js` file
-> NOTE: make sure that THIS IS THE ONLY TAB OPEN in your IDE
+> NOTE: make sure that `calculator.test.js` IS THE ONLY TAB OPEN in your IDE

 ### Step 2